ericmok52/logistics-trucking-analysis/outputs/key_findings.md

+# Key Findings – Logistics Analysis

+## Overview
-In this project, I explored a logistics dataset using SQL to better understand how the business performs across revenue, drivers, fleet usage, and operations.

-The aim was to answer simple business questions and see what insights could be drawn from the data.
+This project explores a logistics dataset using SQL to understand performance across revenue, drivers, fleet usage, and operations.
+The focus was on answering basic business questions and identifying patterns in the data.

 ---

-## 💰 Revenue
+## Revenue

-* A small number of customers generate a large portion of the total revenue.
-* The top customer stands out significantly compared to others.
-* Some routes appear much more valuable than others in terms of revenue.
+A small number of customers contribute a large share of total revenue.
+The top customer generates significantly more than the rest, and certain routes consistently bring in higher revenue.

-**What this means:**
-The business relies quite heavily on a few key customers.
-While that’s good for revenue, it could also be risky if those customers leave.
-It might be worth looking into growing smaller accounts or finding new customers.
+This suggests the business relies heavily on key customers.
+While this is positive for revenue, it also introduces risk if those customers are lost.
+Expanding the customer base or growing smaller accounts could help reduce this dependency.

 ---

-## 🚛 Drivers
+## Drivers

-* Some drivers are completing a lot more trips than others.
-* A few drivers are linked to higher total revenue.
-* Trip durations vary between drivers.
+There is an uneven distribution of trips across drivers.
+Some drivers complete significantly more trips and are linked to higher total revenue.
+Trip duration also varies between drivers.

-**What this means:**
-Workload doesn’t seem evenly distributed.
-Some drivers might be overworked while others are underutilised.
-There could also be differences in efficiency or route allocation.
+This may indicate differences in workload allocation or efficiency.
+Balancing workloads and understanding what high-performing drivers are doing differently could improve overall performance.

 ---

-## ⛽ Fleet & Costs
+## Fleet and Costs

-* Fuel costs are not consistent across trucks.
-* Certain trucks have much higher maintenance costs.
-* The average truck age suggests some vehicles may be getting older.
+Fuel costs vary across trucks, and some vehicles have noticeably higher maintenance costs.
+The average truck age suggests parts of the fleet may be getting older.

-**What this means:**
-Some trucks may be less efficient or more expensive to run.
-High maintenance costs could point to aging vehicles or reliability issues.
-This might be something to monitor over time.
+This could point to inefficiencies in certain vehicles or higher long-term costs due to aging equipment.
+Monitoring these trends can help with decisions around maintenance and fleet replacement.

 ---

-## 📦 Operations
+## Operations

-* On-time delivery is an important metric for performance.
-* Any delays could impact customer satisfaction.

-**What this means:**
-Even small delays can affect how customers view the service.
-Tracking this regularly would help identify where problems are happening.
+On-time delivery is a key performance metric.
+Delays, even if small, can impact customer satisfaction and overall service quality.

+Tracking delivery performance over time would help identify consistent issues and improve operational planning.

 ---

-## 🔍 Final Thoughts
+## Conclusion

-From this analysis, a few things stand out:
+The analysis highlights a few key areas:

-* Revenue is strong but concentrated
+* Revenue is strong but concentrated among a small group of customers
-* Driver workload could be better balanced
+* Driver workload is uneven
-* Some trucks may be costing more than they should
+* Some trucks may be less cost-efficient than others

-Overall, there are clear opportunities to improve efficiency and reduce costs.
+These areas present opportunities to improve efficiency, reduce costs, and strengthen overall performance.

 ---

-## 💡 Reflection
+## Reflection

-This project helped me get more comfortable working with SQL and understanding how different tables connect in a real dataset.
-I also got better at thinking about what the data actually means, not just writing queries.
+This project helped build a better understanding of how data is structured in a logistics environment and how SQL can be used to analyse it.
+It also improved my ability to connect query results to real business insights.